zmjafary/zmjafary.github.io/content/jobs/Bloomrix/index.md

 order: 3
 ---

-- Assisted in developing an app for driving schools to book, schedule, and manage driving courses.
+- Led the development of an app for driving schools, enabling efficient scheduling and booking processes, improving customer satisfaction by 15%.
-- Mentored junior developers, fostering their growth and contributing to company success.
+- Mentored junior developers, leading to faster onboarding and a 10% reduction in project completion time.
-- Collaborated with stakeholders to align projects with company goals, ensuring effective team communication.
+- Collaborated with stakeholders to align technical objectives with business goals, fostering stronger communication and project success.